greenelab/annorxiver_manuscript/content/reviewers_response.md

 > 5.) https://hypothes.is/a/vekhYNLfEeuxGm9i6MkLqw
 > it's a real pity you chose not to compare preprints to author manuscripts.
 As your results demonstrated, lots of the word changes were just journal-style related e.g. "figure" -> "fig." .
 An analysis of just preprints matched to author manuscripts would get more closely and cleanly to what the textual difference between pre-peer-review and post-peer-review (without minor stylistic changes).

-**We recognize that author manuscripts have the potential to remove some of the journal-related stylistic changes revealed in our token analysis of preprints compared to their finalized published versions.
+**We recognize that author manuscripts have the potential to remove some of the journal-related stylistic changes revealed in our token analysis.
-However, we leave this analysis for future endeavors.**
+However, we leave this potential of this analysis for future endeavors.**

 > 6.) https://hypothes.is/a/YkqPKNLgEeucPGc1_W-jzA
 >